 The artistic faculty at CSD come from many diverse, professional backgrounds.
 The aim of our teachers is to provide a positive and caring atmosphere as a background for learning the discipline of dance.
-Every student will feel welcome and will be encouraged to explore their own potential in the world of dance.
-In addition to our teachers, many of our younger students’ classes have Teaching Assistants who aid the teacher in demonstrating steps and technique as well as providing feedback for the students.
+Every student will feel welcome and will be encouraged to explore their own inner potential.
+We are proud to belong to many internationally recognized dance associations:

 MEET OUR DIRECTOR

 Christine Parker-Reid, B.A.
 Hons (Dance), RAD RTS, AISTD